durcij/game-for-comp/README.md

 #### Competitive

 In the competitive group, I plan to suggest competitive play by saying that players will be playing "against" each other to get as high of a score as possible.
-I'll also further suggest competitive play by putting two gemotion containing dummies that look like player characters into the spawns of competitive players.
+I'll also further suggest competitive play by putting two gemote containing dummies that look like player characters into the spawns of competitive players.

 #### Cooperative

 In the cooperative group, I plan to suggest cooperative play by saying that players will be playing "with" each other to get as high of a score as possible.
-I'll also further suggest cooperative play by putting two gemotion containing dummies that look like non-player characters into the spawns of cooperative players.
+I'll also further suggest cooperative play by putting two gemote containing dummies that look like non-player characters into the spawns of cooperative players.

 #### Control

 In the control group, I plan to suggest neither cooperative nor competitive play by simply saying that players will be playing a multiplayer game.
-I'll also further hold the control by removing the gemotion containing dummies from the spawns of control players.
+I'll also further hold the control by removing the gemote containing dummies from the spawns of control players.

 ### Data Recording and Analysis